Banerjee786/CateringApp-Android-Studio-Code/README.md

 The Software Engineering process of using a 'Singleton Pattern' has been used in the form of a Database Helper class named 'DatabaseHelper.java'.

-Location of Java Files : //CateringApp-Android-Studio-Code/AppCatering/app/src/main/java/com/example/priya/appcatering/
+#Location of Java Files : //CateringApp-Android-Studio-Code/AppCatering/app/src/main/java/com/example/priya/appcatering/

-Location of XML Layouts (Screen Designs) :
+#Location of XML Layouts (Screen Designs) : //CateringApp-Android-Studio-Code/AppCatering/app/src/main/res/layout/